Home » Practice Areas » Sex Abuse » Youth Organizations & Sports Sex Abuse

 In the United States, Child Protective Services substantiates or finds evidence of a child sexual abuse claim every nine minutes.
 And unfortunately, 93% of the predators who commit child sexual abuse are someone known to the victim.

-Abuse typically occurs in settings that are supposed to be safe for children, with adults who are trusted to care for, guide, and teach those in their care.
 Child sexual abuse happens at religious institutions, schools, camps, and homes, but it’s also rampant in youth organizations and sports clubs.

 In fact, childhood sex abuse in sports and youth clubs has become a severe problem in the United States.
-Over the last three decades, there have been numerous disturbing scandals that involved youth organizations; Boy Scouts, Girl Scouts, USA gymnastics, USA swimming, YMCA, 4-H, Big Brothers Big Sisters, Boys and Girls Club of America, and others have all made headlines for childhood sexual abuse lawsuits.
+Over the last three decades, there have been numerous disturbing scandals that involved youth organizations; Boy Scouts, Girl Scouts, USA Gymnastics, USA Swimming, YMCA, 4-H, Big Brothers Big Sisters, Boys and Girls Club of America, and others have all made headlines for childhood sexual abuse lawsuits.

 The effects of child sexual abuse are far-reaching and often lifelong.
 Coaches, trainers, doctors, parents, and volunteers involved with these organizations have grossly abused their power and broken the trust of children, their families, and those they work or volunteer for.
 There are serious behavioral, emotional, social, and physical effects when this trust is broken.